Updated On

 Home Warranties ARE Worth It if You Are a Property Owner or Landlord

-If you are a landlord or own multiple properties that you rent to tenants, a home warranty is one of the best ways to save money on annual repair costs.
-For a monthly premium and a small service fee, you can ensure coverage of all home systems and appliances.
+If you are a landlord or own multiple properties, a home warranty is one of the best ways to save money on annual repair costs.
+For a monthly premium and a small service fee, you can cover major home systems and appliances.

-Not only can a home warranty save you money, but it can also save you time.
-Instead of searching for a technician or handling repairs yourself, you can call your warranty provider and they will send a technician to fix the problem.
+A home warranty plan not only saves you money but also time.
+Instead of hunting for a technician or tackling repairs solo, simply contact your warranty provider, and they’ll dispatch a technician to address the issue promptly.

 Home Warranties ARE Worth It if You Are a Home Seller

-Home warranties can actually make your house sell faster and for more money.
-According to a study by American Home Shield, homes in Tallahassee, Florida that had protection plans or a home warranty sold for an average of $2,300 more and spent 11 fewer days on the market.
+Home warranties can make your house sell faster and for more money.
+According to a study by American Home Shield, homes in Tallahassee, Florida, that had protection plans or a home warranty sold for an average of $2,300 more and spent 11 fewer days on the market.

 Home Warranties ARE Worth It if You Are Not “Handy”